 Australia has a long-standing and close relationship with the United States which extends across the whole range of the national life of both countries.
 Government-to-Government relations are only one part of a larger and more extensive interaction between the two countries which derives from common experiences, culture and language.
 In general, relations between the countries are warm and co-operative, with a high degree of official political consultation and a close personal relationship between the political leaders.
 The affinity between Australia and the United States is underpinned by substantial economic and commercial relations which, however, are not without their substantial difficulties from time to time.
-The United States is Australia's largest supplier of imported items and its second largest export market.
+The United States has been in recent years Australia's largest supplier of imported items and is our third largest export market.